-Numbness in the fingers can happen for various reasons, including medication use and conditions that affect the nerves, such as carpal tunnel syndrome and peripheral neuropathy.
+Numbness in the fingers can happen for various reasons, including certain medications and conditions that affect the nerves, such as carpal tunnel syndrome.

 In some cases, treatment may simply require a change in the way that a person uses their hands.
 However, medication or surgery may be necessary for cases with more complex underlying causes.

 This article looks at six causes of numbness in a person’s fingers, as well as the treatment options.

 The carpal tunnel is a passageway in the base of a person’s hand.
 The median nerve passes through it, and the pinching of this nerve can cause numbness, itching, or pain in the thumb, index finger, middle finger, and ring finger.
 Carpal tunnel syndrome often causes the hand to go numb while a person is sleeping because of the position that they hold it in.

 To diagnose carpal tunnel syndrome, a doctor will take a detailed medical history, asking about any other conditions that a person has, how they use the wrist, and if they have experienced any prior injuries.

 A person may be able to treat this condition by changing the way in which they use their hands.

 For example, a person may get carpal tunnel syndrome because of how they sit at a desk while using a computer.
 Changing the chair, mouse, or keyboard that they use may resolve the issue.

 Alternatively, a doctor may suggest that they temporarily wear a splint to prevent or reduce swelling.
 Splints help prevent the hand from going numb, especially at night.